qgustavor/mega/readme.md

 [browser-request](https://www.npmjs.com/package/browser-request) and
 [xhr-stream](https://www.npmjs.com/package/xhr-stream), which additional changes in order to make it work inside Service Workers, which in current Chrome Canary don't support XMLHttpRequest, just fetch.
 Crypto dependency was replaced with [secure-random](https://www.npmjs.com/package/secure-random) as node crypto was only used for key generation.

+*Please note:* as this library is a work in progress sometimes things may break, most because we still don't created any real test cases.
+Please don't use any undocumented functions as those can be removed or replaced any time (example: `File.getCiphers` was moved to `crypto.getCiphers` because don't makes sense a cryptographic function belonging to the file constructor).